Rhizophora mangle: Description

 Red mangroves are easily distinguishable through their unique prop roots system and viviparous seeds.
 The prop roots of a red mangrove suspend it over the water, thereby giving it extra support and protection.
 They also help the tree to combat hypoxia by allowing it a direct intake of oxygen through its root structure.

 A mangrove can reach up to 80 ft in height in ideal conditions, but it is commonly found at a more modest 20 ft.
 Its bark is thick and a grey-brown color.
 Mangrove leaves are 1–2 in wide and 3–5 in long, with smooth margins and an elliptical shape.
 They are a darker shade of green on the tops than on the bottoms.
 The tree produces yellow flowers in the spring.

 Reproduction

 As a viviparous plant, R. mangle creates a propagule that is in reality a living tree.
 Though resembling an elongated seed pod, the fully grown propagule on the mangrove is capable of rooting and producing a new tree.
 The trees are hermaphrodites, capable of self or wind pollination.
 The tree undergoes no dormant stage as a seed, but rather progresses to a live plant before leaving its parent tree.
 A mangrove propagule may float in brackish water for over a year before rooting.

+Uses

+In the Casamance region in southern Senegal, halved roots of R. mangle are commonly used to create roof and ceiling structures, as well as for production of firewood and charcoal.